16 Things You Didn’t Know About Prince George

-His parents, Prince William and Duchess Catherine, keep the life of the future heir to the British throne very private.
-But check out the tidbits we discovered about the pint-sized prince, who turns seven on July 22
+His parents, Prince William and Catherine, Duke and Duchess of Cambridge, keep the life of the future heir to the British throne very private.
+But check out the tidbits we discovered about the pint-sized prince, who turns eight on July 22.

 He has sibling rivalry with Prince Louis and Princess Charlotte

 As with any family, there are squabbles between Prince George and his younger siblings.
 Duchess Kate recently revealed at a gardening event that the siblings are having a sunflower-growing competition—and Prince George hasn’t exactly been happy with the results.
 “The children are really enjoying growing their sunflowers—Louis’s is winning so George is a little grumpy about that!” she said.
-And in typical older-brother fashion, he has also wanted to take over his sister’s school assignments.
+And in typical older brother fashion, he has also wanted to take over his sister’s school assignments.
 “George gets very upset because he just wants to do all of Charlotte’s projects,” Duchess Kate told ITV.
 “Spider sandwiches are far cooler than literacy work!”
 We’re not sure what spider sandwiches entail, although they do sound enticing for a little boy.
-But, Prince George has to go along with the strict rules royal children need to follow.
+Make sure you also check out the cutest pictures of Prince Louis that show charm runs in the family.

 He loves the British cartoon Fireman Sam

-Although Prince George is not allowed to have an iPad, he still gets in screen time while he watches his favorite show, Fireman Sam, as his parents revealed in a BBC radio interview.
+Prince George absolutely adores Fireman Sam, as his parents revealed in a BBC radio interview.
 “Fireman Sam is taking an awful lot of interest,” Prince William said, noting that he has to watch along with his son.
 “You have to pretend you’re really into [his shows] because George gets very upset if you’re not showing due diligence to the characters.”
 The creators of Fireman Sam even gave a nod to the young prince in their 30th-anniversary episode, “The Prince of Pontypandy,” in which an unnamed royal family makes an appearance.
 American kiddos can catch the show on Amazon Prime.
-You can also find out Prince George’s favorite movie.
+Here are some more things you may not have known about the British royal family.

 He can be “naughty”